Farmer for a DayStudent Summer Helpers (11 and 12), and

 Carpooling with friends is welcomed and encouraged.
 Click Here for directions.

 Do you need help with transportation for any of our week-long programs this summer?
-We have a bus to transport 20 students only but will only transport 12 maximum.
+We have our OMF, Inc. bus that transports 20 students.
 Transportation is on a ‘first come-first served’ basis.

-Join us out at the farm at 8:30 Monday mornings for the beginning of all of our week-long programs this summer!
+Join us out at the Farm Program at 8:30 Monday mornings for the beginning of all of our week-long programs this summer!
 Click Here for directions.
 We do not transport students on Monday mornings.

 What to bring?

 Please send your child with these items below each and every day: